✦ ✦

 • Students must remain on camera unless an exception is granted

-• Background must be appropriate and free of distractions
+• Backgrounds must be appropriate and free of distractions

 • Virtual backgrounds must be school-appropriate